s-shaligram/s-shaligram/README.md

-### Hi, I am Sameer Shaligram 👋
+# Hi, I am Sameer Shaligram 👋

-Full stack Engineer • Gamer
+## Full stack Engineer • Gamer

-Things I love: Java, Javascript, React Native, games and apps.
+Things I love: Gaming and movies.

-🌏 How to reach me
+## 🌏 How to reach me

-Say hi to me shaligramsameers@gmail.com
+### Say hi to me shaligramsameers@gmail.com

 Have a nice Day! 😄